What does Leigh mean?

 Leigh is a very prominent first name for females (#439 out of 4276, Top 10%) and also a very prominent surname for all people (#3350 out of 150436, Top 2%).
 (2000 U.S. Demographics)

 Lea (#677 the previous year), Leah (#35), Lee, Leia (#509) and Lia (#377) are the prominent varying forms of Leigh.
-Usage of these forms of Leigh reached its most widespread during the years 1970-1979 (adoption of 0.47%) and is almost as widespread today (adoption 0.4%, 16% less), but with versions such as Leigh becoming less fashionable.
-Leah, Leia and Lia are three of the more chic baby names among these, and there is also a rebound in baby name usage for Leah.
+Usage of these forms of Leigh reached its most widespread in the year 2010 (adoption of 0.7%) and is almost as widespread today (adoption 0.6%, 19% less), but with versions such as Leigh becoming less fashionable.
+Lea, Leah, Leia and Lia are four of the more chic baby names among these.